 At this planning stage, you also want to pick your chosen assist method… the motor.
-The motor is integral to the bike and you want to figure out what its going to be – at least conceptually – sooner and not later.
-If you end up deciding you need a mid drive for instance, that is going to have a major influence on your frame choice since you have to install the motor directly to the frame… so that chosen frame has to be able to accept that motor.
+The motor is integral to the bike and you want to figure out what its going to be – at least conceptually – sooner, not later.
+If you end up deciding you need a mid drive for instance, that is going to have a major influence on your frame choice since you have to install the motor to the frame… so that frame has to be able to fit that motor.

-Fundamental to the motor decision is expected terrain: If you are going to be riding on table-flat land (or, at the most, rolling hills) then a geared hub motor is a viable option.
+Fundamental to the motor decision is expected terrain: If you will ride on table-flat land (or, at the most, rolling hills) then a geared hub motor is a viable option.
 A direct drive hub motor could also work.
-If you need the versatility to tackle hills – even steep ones – then a mid drive of some kind is a must.
+If you need the versatility to tackle hills – even steep ones – then a mid drive is a must.
 It helps to have an understanding of the strengths and weaknesses of the various ebike motor types, so look here for specific discussion on them.